The weak Ramsey property and extreme amenability: Applications

 \section{Applications}

 We demonstrate the theory developed in the previous sections on several examples.
-Two extreme kinds of categories are posets and monoids.
+Two extreme kinds of categories -- in the sense of having degenerate hom-sets and degenerate class of objects, respectively -- are posets and monoids.
 Recall that every poset $(P, \leq)$ may be regarded as a category $\fC$ with $\ob{\fC} = P$ and $\fC(x, y)$ being a singleton if $x \leq y$, and empty otherwise.
 In general, a category $\fC$ such that every hom-set $\fC(a, b)$ is empty or a singleton is called \emph{thin}.
 Clearly, every thin category has the Ramsey property.
-We shall look at monoids in the next section.